 The Father of Black History Month

 How did Black History Month start?
-The Chicago Public Library and the Official Universal Negro Improvement Association and African Communities League Web site have information about writer and editor Carter G. Woodson.
+The Association for the Study of African American Life and History and The Freeman Institute have information about writer and editor Carter G. Woodson.

 The Buffalo Soldiers and the Civil War

 A number of Web sites chronicle the African American experience during the Civil War, including Buffalosoldier.net.
 (Did you know that there were female buffalo soldiers?)
-The International Museum of the Horse has information about daily life on the Western frontier, and Civil War @ Charleston has information about the African American soldier experience in the Civil War in South Carolina.
+The International Museum of the Horse has information about daily life on the Western frontier.

 Great African American Leaders

 MLK Online has a biography of Dr. Martin Luther King Jr., a selection of his speeches, and other facts and information about him.
-The Black Collegian Online has compiled profiles of notable African Americans.
+And Scholastic has compiled profiles of notable African Americans and other resources.